ploomber/ploomber/doc/user-guide/scaffold.rst

     processors.process_data(X)

-Such import statement works independently of the current working directory, you no longer have to modify the ``PYTHONPATH`` or ``sys.path``.
+Such import statement works independently of the current working directory; you no longer have to modify the ``PYTHONPATH`` or ``sys.path``.
 Everything under ``src/{package-name}`` is importable.
-This prevents a lot of import errors.

 Managing development and production dependencies